 Fused Deposition Modeling Materials & Filaments

-Fused deposition modeling 3D printers use filaments which are thermoplastics in the form of wires.
-They are coiled around a spool and fed into the FDM 3D printer.
+Fused deposition modeling 3D printers use filaments which are thermoplastics that come in spools.
+The spool of filament is fed into the FDM 3D printer.
 These 3D printer filaments usually come in sizes of either 1.75mm or 3mm diameter.

-You can print PLA on a 3D printer without any serious changes – you don’t require a heated bed like you would for 3D printing ABS.
-It also melts at a low and safe temperature, around 150°C. However, prints in PLA are generally more fragile than those in ABS.
+You can print PLA on a 3D printer without any serious changes — you don’t require a heated bed like you would for 3D printing ABS.
+It also melts at a low and safe temperature, around 150°C. However, PLA prints are generally more fragile than those in ABS.

 ABS: The most common material used with FDM is ABS.
 ABS material is a polymer which is also used in household items like Lego, and is popular because it is inexpensive, offers good chemical resistance, and is fairly strong.
 You print with ABS you need to heat it to its melting point — around 200°C — a relatively safe and low temperature compared to some tougher filaments, though higher than PLA.